dart-lang/site-www/src/_tutorials/libraries/shared-pkgs.md

 Pub creates a file called `pubspec.lock` that identifies the specific versions of the packages that were installed.
 This helps to provide a stable development environment.
-Later you can modify the version constraints and use `pub upgrade` to update to new versions as needed.
+Later you can modify the version constraints and use `dart pub upgrade` to update to new versions as needed.

 ## What did you get (and not get)?